Masterpiece Story: The Railway by Édouard Manet

 The pensive subject is wearing a dark hat and navy blue dress with white details and is looking towards the viewer, while a sleeping puppy, a fan and an open book rest in her lap.
 A little girl next to her is wearing a contrast white dress with large blue bow, standing her back to the viewer, watching through the railings as a train passes beneath them.
 Maybe she is a 19th-century young trainspotter?
 The black band in the girl’s hair echoes the black band around the neck of the woman.
 Resting on a parapet to the right of the painting is a bunch of grapes, perhaps indicating that the painting was made in the autumn.
 The dog may be a reference to Titian’s Venus of Urbino; Manet had earlier echoed Titian’s composition in his Olympia.

-Shortly after it was completed, the painting was sold to baritone Jean-Baptiste Faure.
-It was then sold in 1881 for 5,400 francs to the art dealer Paul Durand-Ruel, who gave it several names: Enfant regardant le chemin de fer, Le pont de l’Europe, A la Gare St. Lazare, and later just Gare St. Lazare.
-It was sold again on 31 December 1898 for 100,000 francs to American Henry Osborne Havemeyer.
-His wife Louisine Havemeyer left 2,000 artworks to the Metropolitan Museum of Art in New York on her death in 1929, but she divided a small collection, including The Railway, among her three children.
-The painting was donated to the National Gallery of Art in Washington, D.C. in 1956 on the death of her son Horace Havemeyer.
+It was sold again on 31 December 1898 for 100,000 francs to an American collector Henry Osborne Havemeyer.
+His wife Louisine Havemeyer left 2,000 artworks to the Metropolitan Museum of Art in New York upon her death in 1929, but she divided a small collection, including The Railway, among her three children.
+The painting was donated to the National Gallery of Art in Washington, DC, in 1956 after the death of her son Horace Havemeyer.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.